Wellington Street, Perth: Western end

 Considerable change from industrial and residential purposes at the western end has occurred with office buildings being the dominant mode of building.

 Transport facilities

 The area of the street facing the Perth railway station to the north, Forrest Place to the south, and bound by Barrack Street to the east, and William Street to the west, was effectively the transport hub of Perth from the 1880s when the first railway station was built, until the 1960s when public transport and private car usage changed significantly in Perth.

 Tram services developed along the street early.

 The main transport facilities on the street have included the Wellington Street bus station and the Perth railway station.
 In 1933 the first permanent trolleybus system in Australia ran along Wellington Street.
 The underground Perth Busport, which opened in 2016 to replace the Wellington Street bus station, is located partially underneath the street, with a ramp for bus access originating at the intersection between Wellington and William Streets.

+Intersections

+All intersections below are controlled by traffic lights.